A Finite Sample Complexity Bound for Distributionally Robust Q-learning: Conclusion

 \section{Conclusion}

 We establish the first model-free finite sample complexity bound for the DR-RL problem: $\tilde{O}(|S||A|(1-\gamma)^{-5}\epsilon^{-2}\delta^{-4} p_\wedge^{-6})$.
 Though optimal in $|S||A|$, we believe that the dependence on other parameters are sub-optimal for Algorithm \ref{alg.Q_learning} and need research efforts for further improvements.
 Also, a minimax complexity lower bound of our algorithm will facilitate a better understanding of its performance.
+We leave these for future works. \acknowledgments{ The work is generously supported by the funding of NSF grants 2312204 and 2312205.

-We leave these for future works. \acknowledgments{Material in this paper is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0397.
+Material in this paper is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0397.
 Additional support is gratefully acknowledged from NSF grants 1915967 and 2118199.

 This work is supported in part by National Science Foundation grant CCF-2106508, and the Digital Twin research grant from Bain \& Company.
 Zhengyuan Zhou acknowledges the generous support from New York University’s 2022-2023 Center for Global Economy and Business faculty research grant.}